RuntimeConverter/runtimeconverter-lib-docs/README.md

 ## File Paths

 The runtime uses simulated file paths for includes.
 The root directory is based on the relative paths that you uploaded in your project zip file.
-It is reccommended to provide a zip file with a full directory structure.
+It is recommended to provide a zip file with a full directory structure.
 For example, if your application was in /var/www, provide a zip with code in var/www.
-If you upload a zip with codefiles in the top level, your code will have a simulated path of /example.php.
+If you upload a zip with code files in the top level, your code will have a simulated path of /example.php.

 ## Converted Code Structure

 Code conversions use the default package name of "com.project.convertedCode" as their root.
-Subpackages include:
+Sub-packages include:

 classes.GlobalNamespace